jonathanclare/iadesigner/ISSUES.md

 - debounce on map render in source code might help when layers are edited - stop white polygon background appearing - tried this but it didnt work needs to only happen on initiation
 - Dont select canvas when in preview mode
+- When refreshing the report we probably want to keep the current settings rather than completely refreshing it.

 ## Forms
 - Stop buttons being part of drag area - eg map palette can be dragged above "New Palette" button.
 - Clicking enter to close colorpicker when its activated
 - undo needs to update for widgets whenever a different form is selected ie update the storedData
 - Shouldnt be allowed to delete the default palette or the report will break
-- Opened maine report - error when drag and drop - looks like jquery-ui isnt loaded
+- Opened main report - error when drag and drop - looks like jquery-ui isnt loaded
+- Dropdown showing palette colours whenever a palette needs to be selected for a config property